Mohmed-saleh1/e-commerce-task/README.md

 ## **Features**

 - **User Authentication**: Users can register and log in using JWT tokens.
-- **Role-based Authorization**: Vendors can create and manage products; users can add items to carts.
+- **Role-based Authorization**: Vendors can create and manage products, categories, and subcategories; users can add items to carts.
 - **CRUD Operations**: Full CRUD capabilities for Users, Products, Vendors, Categories, Subcategories, and Carts.
 - **MongoDB Integration**: Uses MongoDB as the database with Mongoose ORM for schema-based interaction.
 - **Modular Structure**: Organized in modules for scalability and maintainability.